giannistbsnet/maize-datacrop/_content/Setup/manual/worker/index.markdown

 After completing the setup, follow these steps to configure your environment variables:

-1. Navigate to the [`.env` file](.env) and ensure that all necessary environment variables are set correctly for your deployment.
+1. In the Processing Engine Worker repository, edit its `.env` file and ensure that all necessary environment variables are set correctly for your deployment.
 Current values from `maze-processing-engine-worker/.env` are shown below; sensitive secrets are redacted—keep using the real values already present in your `.env`.

     ```plaintext
     # HOST              ||  DC.C